maxchou415/maxchou415/README.md

 # Hey!
 You are stepping on my grass.

 I am Max, was a full-time Software Engineer.
-Have worked for few firms in the past 5 years, during my career I was working as a Director of Software Engineering that mainly focus on team management and software architecture design.
+Have worked for few firms in the past 5 years, during my career I was working as a Software Engineer / Director of Software Engineering that mainly focuses on team management and software architecture design.
 Since Mid-2021 I back to college for more interesting things, I am now studying Computer Science at National Taiwan University.

 ## Lifestyle 🏖